 Availability for Fast Pitch Coaching: November 5, 2018 to November 13, 2018

 Fast Pitch Presentation: Friday, November 16, 2018 at CMCC

 The award may be used for travel, stipends for teachers and substitute teachers, small equipment, consultants, and materials and supplies.
 Indirect costs are not allowed.

-The application package includes the cover sheet, the project description and budget, and is available for downloading at 2016 STEM Education Innovation Challenge Grant Competition Application Package
+The application package includes the cover sheet, the project description and budget, which are attached to this announcement.
+The word version for application package can be downloaded from 2018 STEM Education Innovation Challenge Grant Competition and Application Package

 Last Name of Teacher_School Name